 Historically, the Santa Barbara Flood Control District mechanically breached the lagoon by excavating through the beach berm during extended periods of closure with the goal of reducing flood risk and improving water quality.
-In 2012, the Flood Control District discontinued managed lagoon breaching because of the high costs of conducting the biological studies necessary to renew the permits.
+In 2012, the Flood Control District discontinued managed lagoon breaching because of changes to NMFS guidance leading to changes in permitting of routine breaching.
 Since then, only a limited number of breaches have occurred under emergency permits strictly to prevent flooding during major rain events.
 These breaches have typically limited the channel bed elevation (i.e., the mouth channel thalweg) to 9 ft NAVD88.
 With sea level rise, emergency mouth management would be required more frequently with higher associated costs to maintain a 9 ft NAVD88 channel elevation.